iamkentleom/GWA-Calculator/README.md

 # GWA-Calculator
-[Stopped] A web application that computes general weighted average.
+__On-going__ A web application that computes general weighted average.